-MENTAL HEALTH CRISIS arising from ALTERED STATES OF CONSCIOUSNESS
+MENTAL HEALTH CRISIS arising from NON-ORDINARY STATES OF CONSCIOUSNESS

 In many mental health crises, people are actually struggling with altered states of consciousness which when managed appropriately, offer profound opportunities for healing, inner transformation & personal growth.